hamim0047/CodeAlpha_tasks/README.md

 python app.py
 ```

-Then start the frontend from the project root:
+Then run the frontend from the task folder:

 ```bash
 npm install